karuppiah7890/blog/content/posts/trying-to-make-my-life-easier-while-coding.md

 I would recommend everyone to start being a bit lazy and more productive.
 Spend less time.
 Give yourself a bit less time, make it scarce and see how you use it ;)

 I usually think of doing some investments - for the better future.

-Write some automation to make things faster.
-Write tools to speed yourself up, to speed up whatever your build is running.
-Use your cache, but wisely! ;) Try to see how you can fail fast.
-When you have a bug, Write tests for your bugs.
-Make your error messages easier to read and understand.
-Make your tests fail in a good manner so that the failure can be understood.
-Whatever that makes your life easier.
+* Write some automation to make things faster
+* Write tools to speed yourself up, to speed up whatever your build is running
+* Use your cache, but wisely! ;)
+* Try to see how you can fail fast
+* When you have a bug, Write tests for your bugs
+* Make your error messages easier to read and understand
+* When your tests fails, make your tests fail in a good manner so that the failure can be understood, so that it's easier to fix whatever is causing the failure.
+* Use your debugger to debug easily?
+Seriously, debuggers are the best.
+It's like magic :P

+I'll keep adding to the above list I think.
+Or write another post later. ;)

+Just whatever that makes your life easier, think about it.
 Just don't accept things as they are when they are annoying you :) If you can do something about it, at least have a thought about it.
 May be when you have time, you could act on it to make your life easier :)